 Northern Michigan University refers to its award-winning, campus-wide technology program as the Teaching, Learning and Communication Initiative, or TLC.

-(NOTE: Please see Academic Computing's mobile device site for updated technical information on NMU's program.)
+(NOTE: Please see Information Technology's mobile device site for updated technical information on NMU's program.)

 Northern Michigan University's vision for education in the 21st century is a learning environment that embraces technology to enhance student access, promote the development of independent learners and encourage greater student-faculty communication and collaboration.
 To help achieve this vision, the university provides a technology package that ensures students and faculty have a standard set of tools (hardware and software) that meet a majority of their computing and telecommunications needs, promotes communication and enables quality support.
 NMU was the first public university in Michigan to pursue the idea of a "mobile" campus.